Kaltura Instructor Guide

 Privacy Yes Verified by UBC’s Privacy Impact Assessment process.

-Similar UBC-Supported Tools N Kaltura is the only centrally-supported tool for storing and streaming videos.
-However, other centrally supported tools can help you record videos.
+Similar UBC-Supported Tools N Kaltura is the only centrally supported tool for storing and streaming videos.
+However, other tools for recording and editing videos are also centrally supported.

 What can I use it for?